karttur/soil-spectro/_posts/2023/2023-09-06-spectrosupport-OSSL-data-clone.markdown

 #### Model OSSL data

-The content of the json root argument file for modeling imported OSSL data has the following content:
+The content of the json root argument file for modelling imported OSSL differs slightly.
+The _projFN_ argument is changed from a single text file (.txt) to a list of json formatted files (.json):

 ```
 {
   "rootpath": "/Local/path/to/OSSL/Sweden/LUCAS",
   "sourcedatafolder": "data",
   "arrangeddatafolder": "arranged-data",
-  "projFN": "ml-model_spectra.txt",
+  "projFN": [
+    "ml-model_spectra_tar-feat-pretransfrom_comp.json"
+  ],
   "jsonfolder": "json-ml-modeling",
   "targetfeaturesymbols" :"/Local/path/to/targetfeaturesymbols.json",
   "createjsonparams": false
 }
 ```

-Also the root argument file for modeling can be located anywhere, while the interal structure of the directory and file structure must be consistent.
+Also the root argument file for modelling can be located anywhere, while the internal structure of the directory and file structure must be consistent.
 Again you can change the file and directory names, but not their relative hierarchical organisation, figur 4.
 The two json files defining (optional) hyper-parameter tuning are also universal and can be used with any OSSL data.
 You can move them to any location and give the full path in the json modelling parameter file (e.g. _model_ID0_xlx0-wly0_wl.json_ in figure 4) when you want to apply hyper-parameter tuning.
 Details for how to apply hyper-parameter tuning is in the post [hyper-parameter tuning](../../libspectrodata/spectrodata-OSSL4ML07-mlmodel03/).

 <figure>
   <a href="../../images/model_json_docs.png">
   <img src="../../images/model_json_docs.png" alt="image">
   </a>
 	<figcaption>Figure 4.
 Hierarchical structure of OSSL data directories and files used by the OSSL-model module.
-Users can change the naming of all directories and files but the internal structure must remain.</figcaption>
+Users can change the naming of all directories and files but the internal structure must remain.
+NOTE that the file _plot_spectra.txt_ in the figure is replaced with one or more json files.</figcaption>
 </figure>

 #### Universal parameters for symbols and hyper parameter tuning

 Symbolisation of target features (i.e. soil properties) and [hyper-parameter tuning](../../libspectrodata/spectrodata-OSSL4ML07-mlmodel03/) of the Machine Learning regressors are not specific for any particular OSSL dataset.
 They are preferable regarded as universal for any soil data.
 The three json files that define symbolisation, random and exhaustive hyper-parameter tuning are thus better kept in a separate directory.
 In the downloaded example dataset, the three json files are included with the Swedish dataset for convinience.